Poverty in Black America

 When considering Black families who live above the national poverty line the more than half (53% or 3.7 million) are headed by married couples and just 37% (2.6 million) are headed by a single women.
 Only 10% of Black families are headed by a single man.

 The amount of African Americans who receive public assistance varies greatly depending on the type of assistance.
-According to the U.S. Census Bureau 11.5% of African Americans live in government housing or section 8 housing while 13.6% receive TANF cash assistance (formerly referred to as welfare checks).
+According to the U.S. Census Bureau 14.5% of African Americans receive housing assistance including government housing or section 8 housing while 2.5% receive TANF cash assistance (formerly referred to as welfare checks).
 All of these statistics include those who receive benefits or those covered under the allotment of someone else’s benefits which does not always include everyone who lives in the household.
 The largest benefits received by African Americans include the 29% receiving Medicaid health insurance and 30% of African Americans who receive SNAP benefits (Food Stamps).
 About 42% of African Americans (largely children) received some sort of public assistance.